alexware69/Calcula-Pro/README.md

 * **Edit Children**: When set, all child nodes which are Math and their formula is a number (value nodes) will be editable in the description page.
 * **Report**: When set, the node name will be shown (reported) in the Quote Details page.
 * **Report Value**: When set, the node’s subtotal will be shown beside the node name in the Quote Details page.
 * **Template**: When set, the node will be considered a template in order to repeat it multiple times inside a SumSet node.
-This is useful to let the user add multiple similar “bundles” which may contain different selections to the order.
+This is useful to let the user add multiple similar "bundles" which may contain different selections to the order.
 * **Read Only**: If set for a Math node the node’s value cannot be changed in the description page.
 This is useful to create value nodes for "display only”.

 ## Expression Examples

 Expressions can contain most common math functions in addition to IF conditions.
-IF conditions can query node properties like“selected”, “min", “max"and "discount”and can query the current node’s properties through the use of the “this” keyword.
-Also nodes can be referenced by their id, so "Plastic Face\Length of Plastic” could be referenced as {1.6}.
+IF conditions can query node properties like "selected", "min", "max" and "discount" and can query the current node’s properties through the use of the "this" keyword.
+Also nodes can be referenced by their id, so "Plastic Face\Length of Plastic" could be referenced as {1.6}.

 **Math:**
 ```